My Photography & Travel Guide to Colmar, France

 Where to Stay in Colmar

-Luxury Hotels in Colmar:
+Luxury Hotels

 La Maison des Têtes — The finest address in Colmar.
-A 17th-century mansion on Rue des Têtes, named for the 111 sculpted heads that cover the facade, is one of the most architecturally distinctive buildings in the Old Town.
+A 17th-century mansion on Rue des Têtes, named for the 111 sculpted heads covering the facade, is one of the most architecturally distinctive buildings in the Old Town.
 The interior has been converted into a five-star hotel with genuinely beautiful rooms, and the Michelin-starred restaurant beneath the same roof is one of the best in Alsace.
 A serious luxury choice if the budget extends to it.

-Mid-Range Hotels:
+Mid-Range Hotels

 Hotel Saint-Martin — A charming stay inside a traditional Alsatian building in the historic center.
 Full of character without the full luxury pricing.
 The kind of hotel that feels genuinely local rather than designed for tourists.